dcrodman/archon/README.md

 install in order to compile and run the project.
 For installation instructions, visit the [Golang website](http://golang.org/).

-With Go (and Git) installed, you should be able to run the following:
+With Go installed and your GOPATH set, you can fetch the project:

-    git clone --recursive git@github.com:dcrodman/archon.git
-    cd archon
-    mkdir pkg bin
-    export GOPATH=$(pwd)
+    go get github.com/dcrodman/archon

-Server setups with one ship can just use a single binary:
+Server setups with one ship can just compile and run a single binary:

-    go install server
+    go install github.com/dcrodman/archon
+    $GOPATH/bin/archon